python/cpython/Doc/library/statistics.rst

    Convert *data* to floats and compute the arithmetic mean.

    This runs faster than the :func:`mean` function and it always returns a :class:`float`.
+The *data* may be a sequence or iterator.
 If the input dataset is empty, raises a :exc:`StatisticsError`.

    .. doctest::